back

 How I Became a Newborn Baby Photographer

-Way back in 2014 my (then) partner’s sister who lives in Albrighton was due to have her first baby and asked me if I would photograph baby when the little bundle decided to arrive.
+Way back in 2014 my (then) partner’s sister was due to have her first baby and asked me if I would photograph baby when the little bundle decided to arrive.
 Obviously I said yes!
 I started to google ‘newborn photography’ and was amazed by what I found.
 So many amazing and talented photographers who created stunning images of babies in these adorable poses.
 I was hooked.

 From that I started researching how these pictures were created, and I big question I asked myself “was it safe?”, “how can I do this wonderful job?!”
 While browsing facebook an advert popped up for a ‘Newborn Photography Training Course’ run by the lovely ladies over at Newborn Baby Posing who sell photography props especially for baby photos.
 The training course would be run by Jillian Greenhill Photography who specialises in newborn photos based in the UAE.
 It was the best day and basically changed the course of my life!